 The frozen shoulder gradually occurs in three stages:

 Freezing stage: You start developing more and more pain every time you move your shoulders.
-The pain becomes more problem in night and you feel losing your range of motion.
+The pain becomes more problem at night and you feel losing your range of motion.

 Frozen stage: Although the pain is reduced, the problem gets worse and it becomes very difficult to perform regular activities.
 Even lifting small objects becomes challenging; therefore, it affects you both physically and mentally.